 6.5.2 Long needles (1 inch and 1½ inch) are most often used for patients with large amounts of adipose tissue covering the muscle site in order to reach the muscle tissue or for deep muscles such as the ventrogluteal muscle.
 Shorter needle lengths (5/8 inch and ½ inch) are appropriate for thin patients and pediatric patients to avoid needle sticks into bone.

-6.5.3 If injecting medication into the deltoid of an adult, the volume of solution should not exceed 1 mL.
+6.5.3 If injecting medication into the deltoid muscle of an adult, the volume of solution should not exceed 1 mL.

 6.5.4 If injecting into the vastus lateralis, ventrogluteal, gluteus medius, or dorsogluteal muscles of an adult, the volume should not exceed 3 mL’s.